gaker/rapidgeo/rapidgeo-py/docs/distance.rst

 **Use Cases:**

-* Very fast distance comparisons (when you only need relative distances)
+* Comparing distances when you only need relative ordering
-* Small geographic areas where Earth's curvature is negligible
+* Small geographic areas where Earth's curvature doesn't matter
 * Point-to-line segment calculations

 Example: